Luke Newton Bio

 Path to Celebrity

-From 2016 to 2017 he reached a broader, younger audience as Ben Evans in the Disney Channel series The Lodge, during which he contributed to the show’s soundtrack albums.
-He continued screen work with the Syfy television film Lake Placid: Legacy in 2018 and with guest roles on BBC programmes, steadily developing a resume that would support larger ensemble and lead parts.
+From 2016 to 2017 Newton reached a younger audience as Ben Evans on the Disney Channel series The Lodge, a role that included contributions to the series soundtrack.
+He continued television work with the Syfy television film Lake Placid: Legacy in 2018 before gaining international visibility through Netflix.

 Luke Newton Career